adamslieke/adams-lieke-starter-hugo-academic/content/home/experience.md

         * The development of a new Wordpress website, creating designs and promotions materials for a new product line.
         * Maintainting social media accounts, optimizing (SEO) and maintaining the company websites, and generating online sales through a Wordpress webshop and via bol.com.

+  - title: Senior Online Marketeer
+    company: G-Promotion
+    company_url: ''
+    company_logo: org-x
+    location: Tilburg
+    date_start: '2020-09-01'
+    date_end: '2020-12-01'
+    description: |2-
+        Responsibilities include:

+        * Same responsibilities/skills as the Junior Online Marketeer.
+        * Supervisor of the Junior Online Marketeers.
+        * Responsible for developing the planning, educating new employees and in charge of the budget allocation to different campaigns.

 design:
   columns: '2'